Dispensing errors: where does responsibility lie?

 Errors and near misses are a failure of processes and systems.
 These should be used as opportunities to learn and make changes where appropriate.
 The role of individuals in any failure, when identified, should be supported to address the causes.

-Pharmacy owners are also expected to show how they have identified and managed emerging risks, and that underlying error trends in the dispensing process are identified and managed.
+Pharmacy owners are also expected to show how they have identified and managed emerging risks, and how underlying error trends in the dispensing process are identified and managed.

 Ade Williams is superintendent pharmacist at Bedminster Pharmacy, Bristol